irrer/DICOMClient/README.md

 * DICOM+.sh      : Linux

-Pro-tip: Make a shortcut on your desktop, then drag-and-drop DICOM files and folders to it.
+Pro-tip: Make a shortcut to the bat on your desktop, then drag-and-drop DICOM files and folders to run it.

 ## View <a href="http://htmlpreview.github.io/?https://github.com/irrer/DICOMClient/blob/master/docs/user_manual/user_manual_1.0.28/output/index.html">Instructions and how to's</a>